jinchengchenghh/velox/velox/docs/functions/spark/decimal.rst

     scale = max(38 - (p - s), min(s, 6))

 When precision loss is denied, caps p at 38, and the scale should not be reduced.
-The below formula shows how the precision and scale are adjusted for decimal addition, subtraction, and multiplication..
+The below formula shows how the precision and scale are adjusted for decimal addition, subtraction, and multiplication.

 ::